cgihlstorf/AIAgents/Topic7MCP/Task2/README.md

 #### Discovery: We used a central registry.
 What are the alternatives?
 What are the tradeoffs of centralized vs decentralized discovery?

+Using a central registry allowed us to limit the agents we could call to those from the class.
+This was useful as a classroom exercise, and could be useful in practice if there are only a specified number of agents that you want to be able to call for a particulasr task (e.g., they are very specialized or you trust them more than just any other agent).
+Decentralized discovery might also be useful, however, if you want to search through as many agents as possible to find the best agent for your task.

 #### System prompts as strategy: How much did the system prompt matter for scoring?
 Could you craft a prompt that is good at all categories while still being funny on off-topic questions?

 #### Smart routing: TF-IDF matched questions to agents based on text overlap.
 What would happen with semantic embeddings instead?
 What if agents could self-report confidence?